kyma-project/telemetry-manager/docs/deploying-module-template.md

 # Deploying `ModuleTemplate` with the Lifecycle Manager

-1. Bundle the `telemetry` module as an OCI image and pusht it to a registry.
+1. Bundle the `telemetry` module as an OCI image and push it to a registry.
 You can push the OCI image either to a local k3d registry or to a remote registry.

     *   Using a local k3d registry: